dezordi/ViralFlow/README.rst

 =====

 A docker image with all tools and libraries can be found `here <https://hub.docker.com/repository/docker/dezordi/iam_sarscov2/>`_.
-As soon as possible, a Dockerfile will be available.
-For a while, you can create a container and run the sars2_assembly.sh following:
+You can create a container and run as an interactive session the sars2_assembly.sh following:

 .. code:: bash